MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/dbcc-memorystatus-monitor-memory-usage.md

 For more information about the elements in this output, see:

-- Resource: This value shows the memory that the Resource object uses.
+- **Resource**: This value shows the memory that the Resource object uses.
 The Resource object is used by the storage engine and for various server-wide structures.
-- Locks: This value shows the memory that Lock Manager uses.
+- **Locks**: This value shows the memory that Lock Manager uses.
-- XDES: This value shows the memory that Transaction Manager uses.
+- **XDES**: This value shows the memory that Transaction Manager uses.
-- SETLS: This value shows the memory that is used to allocate the Storage Engine-specific per-thread structure that uses thread local storage (TLS).
+- **SETLS**: This value shows the memory that is used to allocate the Storage Engine-specific per-thread structure that uses thread local storage (TLS).
 For more information, see [Thread Local Storage](/windows/win32/procthread/thread-local-storage)
-- SubpDesc Allocators: This value shows the memory that is used for managing subprocesses for parallel queries, backup operations, restore operations, database operations, file operations, mirroring, and asynchronous cursors.
+- **SubpDesc Allocators**: This value shows the memory that is used for managing subprocesses for parallel queries, backup operations, restore operations, database operations, file operations, mirroring, and asynchronous cursors.
 These subprocesses are also known as *parallel processes*.
-- SE SchemaManager: This value shows the memory that Schema Manager uses to store Storage Engine-specific metadata.
+- **SE SchemaManager**: This value shows the memory that Schema Manager uses to store Storage Engine-specific metadata.
-- SQLCache: This value shows the memory that is used to store the text of ad hoc statements and of prepared statements.
+- **SQLCache**: This value shows the memory that is used to store the text of ad hoc statements and of prepared statements.
-- Replication: This value shows the memory that the server uses for internal replication subsystems.
+- **Replication**: This value shows the memory that the server uses for internal replication subsystems.
-- ServerGlobal: This value shows the global server memory object that is used generically by several subsystems.
+- **ServerGlobal**: This value shows the global server memory object that is used generically by several subsystems.
-- XP Global: This value shows the memory that extended stored procedures use.
+- **XP Global**: This value shows the memory that extended stored procedures use.
-- SortTables: This value shows the memory that sort tables use.
+- **SortTables**: This value shows the memory that sort tables use.

 ## Query memory objects